component/textarea-caret-position/README.md

 ### var coordinates = getCaretCoordinates(textarea, position)

 `position` is a integer of the location of the caret.
 You basically pass `this.selectionStart` or `this.selectionEnd`.
-This way, this library isn't opinionated with what the caret is.
+This way, this library isn't opinionated about what the caret is.

 `coordinates` is an object of the form `{top: , left: }`.